Advance Care Planning

 Review your advance directive when you:

-- Experience the death of someone close to you
+- Experience the death of someone close to you (you may have learned important things about yourself from that experience)

+- Divorce (this may affect your choice of a Health Care Agent)

 - Get a serious diagnosis

-- Decline in your mental or physical health
+- Have a decline in your mental or physical health

-You can make a new advance directive at any time.
-We’ll follow the document with the most recent date.
-Just be sure to give us the most recent version, so we can get it into your medical record.
+If you complete a new advance directive, be sure to give us the most recent version, so we can get it into your medical record.

 Advance Care Planning at UVA Health

 At UVA Health, we respect your healthcare choices.
 We’re committed to respecting advance directives outlining your choices for treatment and care.
 We put the patient at the center of all we do.
-That means every patient – you.
+That means every patient – including you.